-However, I am bound and determined to not repeat the same mistake twice!
+I am bound and determined to never repeat that same mistake twice!
 This winter I plan to rent a cabin in the mountains and reintroduce my children to the concept of “having fun” in the snow.
 But this time I will be sure to bring gloves!

 Best Places To Enjoy The Snow In Southern California